Police incident in Ōtara, CPR in progress

 Police, St John and Fire and Emergency NZ staff are at the job.

 A police spokeswoman said the job was on Bairds Rd.
-However a person at the scene told the Herald emergency staff were on Cobham Crescent, between Vilma Pl and Wyona Pl, and appeared to be carrying out CPR on a person on the footpath next to a park.
+However, a person at the scene told the Herald emergency staff were on Cobham Crescent, between Vilma Pl and Wyona Pl, and appeared to be carrying out CPR on a person on the footpath next to a park.

-A tarpaulin was being erected and police were speaking with several people nearby.
+A tarpaulin was being erected and police were speaking to several people nearby.
 Police tape was being rolled out, he said.
 There were quite a few onlookers.

 Advertisement